Muscat Magic: Your Ultimate 48-Hour Weekend Escape in Oman's Capital

 Farewell Feast: A Last Taste of Oman

-• Getting Around: Taxis are readily available, and ride-hailing apps like Otaxi and Careem are convenient.
-Renting a car offers the most flexibility for exploring beyond the city center.
+• Getting Around: Taxis and ride-hailing apps like Otaxi and Careem are widely available.
+Renting a car offers maximum flexibility.

-• Best Time to Visit: October to April offers the most pleasant weather, with cooler temperatures perfect for sightseeing.
+• Best Time to Visit: October to April offers cooler, sightseeing-friendly weather.

-• Currency: The Omani Rial (OMR).
-ATMs are widely available, and credit cards are accepted in most establishments.
+• Currency: Omani Rial (OMR).
+Cards are widely accepted.

-• Language: Arabic is the official language, but English is widely spoken in tourist areas and hotels.
+• Language: Arabic is official, but English is widely spoken.

 Have you spent a weekend in Muscat?
 Share your favorite experiences and tips in the comments below!